QuTech-Delft/imsep/docs/index.md

     - Have a machine which runs on Windows / macOS / Ubuntu.
     - Have Git 2+ installed.
     - Have Python 3.10+ installed, and able to understand common syntax (like an if-statement).

-## Goal

-This workshop means to introduce the basics of professional software development to PhD students and researchers at QuTech.
-We firmly believe that adopting professional software development practices throughout our research organization will yield significant long-term advantages.